jloughry/fizzbuzz/README.md

 it and get upset.

 I am always surprised when I run across people who have never heard of it.
-Of course, the boss at my last job had never heard of GitHub, either.
+Of course, the boss at my last job had never heard of GitHub.

 Watch *this!*
 -------------

-I have seen skilled programmers vie to out-do each other on this seemingly trivial problem.
-Asked sheepishly by an interviewer to code up a solution, any of them could do it straightforwardly in a minute.
-Yet on a forum like HN, they put forth masterworks of elegant, beautiful, bizarre, or terrifying implementations of fizzbuzz whose only purpose is to insert joy into the soul of a programmer.
+I have watched skilled programmers vie to out-do each other on this seemingly trivial problem.
+Asked sheepishly by an interviewer to code up a solution ("please don't be offended"), any of them could do it straightforwardly in a minute.
+Yet on a forum like [http://news.ycombinator.com](HN), they put forth elegant, beautiful, bizarre, or terrifying implementations of fizzbuzz whose only purpose is to insert joy into the soul of a programmer.
 I haven't solved it in Haskell, or Verilog, or by running a DFA over a circularly linked list, or by bit-twiddling simulated flip-flops in C, but here is my solution, a fairly elegant implementation, I think, that follows good software engineering practice.

-All kinds of other ways I can think of to do this, using pointer aliasing side effects in C, self-modifying code in machine language, maybe using the bit mask counting trick in HAKMEM 169....
+There are all kinds of other ways I can think of to do this, using pointer aliasing side effects in C, self-modifying code in machine language, maybe using the bit mask counting trick in HAKMEM 169....

 My solution
 -----------